ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 # Release Notes v3

-The focus of release 3 of Baker is the Baker runtime.
+The theme of release 3 is the Baker runtime.

-The first goal of this release is to be more clear in what the Baker runtime does.
+The first goal is to be clearer in what the Baker runtime does.
-We try to achieve this by having a clearer and more truthful interface.
+We try to achieve this by having better naming and more truthful interface.

 The second goal is to simplify the internal logic of the runtime.
-This in turn has increased the performance of Baker for both stateful and stateless processes.
+This makes developing on Baker easier and has increased the performance of Baker.

 ## Clearer and more truthful runtime interface
+The interface of Baker has had a complete overhaul.
+Most changes are described below.
+Our documentation also has been improved considerably so please have a look into this if something is unclear.

 ### New approach to Java and Scala DSL for the runtime
 In the past the Baker runtime was created for Scala developers and returned Scala objects.